adkap2/Vehicle-Lane-Detection/README.md

 ## Running the code
 **All code is stored in base directory**

-The final CNN model used can is stored in this directory as *full_CNN_model.h5*
+The final CNN model used is stored in this directory as [*full_CNN_model.h5*](https://github.com/adkap2/Vehicle-Lane-Detection/blob/main/full_CNN_model.h5)

 - To train the model, run
     ```
     python main.py
     ```
-- To generate image predictiction, run
+- To generate the image prediction, run
     ```
     python predict_lines.py
     ```

 ## Training

-The best trained model uses a fully convoluational neural network The model takes in the road image and encodes it up to a filter size of 1024 before decoding it back down to the final layer with a filter size of 1.
+The best trained model uses a fully convolutional neural network The model takes in the road image and encodes it up to a filter size of 1024 before decoding it back down to the final layer with a filter size of 1.
 The encoder decoder architecture allows for differing input and output sequences.
 Additionally, this allows for complex attributes in an image to be fully recognized.